Parithosh-Varma/zen-proxy/README.md

 [![Free Claude Code](https://img.shields.io/badge/Free%20Claude%20Code-green.svg)](https://github.com/Parithosh-Varma/zen-proxy)

+# TLDR

+I have made an AI proxy that routes opencode's responses to claude code, i feel that claude code has a better format and is one of the OG's.
+For this system you dont need an API key and othere opencode sessions are uninterrupted, btw you do not need to install opencode to route the repsones.

+# Pipeline
+Claude Code
+  POST /v1/messages
+     └─► Proxy (proxy.js)
+          ├─ translate Anthropic → OpenAI
+          ├─ add x-opencode-session header
+          └─► POST /v1/chat/completions ──► OpenCode Zen
+                └─► per‑session quota check
+                      └─► model completion
+                            └─► translated back
+                                   └─► Anthropian response
+                                          └─► Claude Code UI
 # Free Claude Code

 zen-proxy is a local translation proxy that bridges Claude Code's Anthropic Messages API with OpenCode Zen's OpenAI‑compatible Chat Completions endpoint (https://opencode.ai/zen/v1).
 It forwards requests so you can use Zen's free model tier — `hy3-free`, `deepseek-v4-flash-free`, `nemotron-3-ultra-free`, and others — directly from Claude Code, with full tool use, reasoning blocks, and streaming support.